iotsoa/BatAn/README.md

 <strong>ESP8266 embedded Web server:</strong>

 - Raw Measures from current meters and modbus Communication with charger.
-It is possible to control   an AC Solid State Relay and DC Load output in solar charger:
+It is possible to control   an AC Solid State Relay and DC Load output in solar charger, also to enable/disable Blynk or Modbus communications.

   <img src="photos/web1.png"/>